-

 What are the types of digital batteries?

-Digital batteries refer to a class of rechargeable batteries that incorporate digital technology to enhance their performance and functionality.
+Digital batteries refer to a class of rechargeable batteries that incorporate digital technology to enhance their performance and functionality, ensuring they remain charged for longer periods.
 Traditional batteries, such as alkaline or nickel-cadmium batteries, have been widely used for powering various electronic devices.
 However, advancements in technology have led to the development of digital batteries with features that go beyond the capabilities of conventional ones.

 Advantages: